iitkcpslab/Opt-ITPP/README.md

-Optimal Integrated Task and Path Planner
+Opt-ITPP : Optimal Integrated Task and Path Planner

     This repository contains the source code of Opt-ITPP and some utilities to generate problems and benchmark the algorithm.